 Milk thistle may also help regulate glucose transport, another important factor in weight loss.
 Through a receptor called Glucose transporter type 4 (GLUT-4), glucose is shuttled into adipose tissue.
 By doing this, the potential energy from glucose is stored for us to use later.
 However, with over-consumption of glucose and/or over expression of GLUT-4, an abundance of glucose can be shuttled into adipose tissue.
 This will increase the mass of adipose tissue, which will eventually lead to an increase in body fat.
 Milk thistle seems to be able to reduce glucose uptake into adipose tissue by regulating the activity of GLUT-4.
 Through this mechanism, milk thistle could yet again help aid weight loss.

 Overall, it appears that that the silybin contained in milk thistle, in particular, can be a great adjunct to a healthy diet and exercise regime.
 It will help enhance the effects that good diet and exercise will have on weight loss and overall health.
 For this reason alone, we consider milk thistle to be a highly beneficial health boosting supplement!

 Milk Thistle Supports Liver Health

 Most traditional milk thistle uses have been catered towards supporting liver health, which modern research has now been able to verify.
 Milk thistle liver detox benefits are plentiful, ranging from general protection of the liver to down right helping repair damaged livers.
 With this is mind, milk thistle is a great ingredient to take on a daily basis to keep our livers healthy, but is also good to take alongside substances which are not all too good for our livers, such as alcohol.
-In fact, it appears that one of the positive effects of milk thistle supplementation before alcohol consumption is hangover support.

 The Death Cap Mushroom